Sunday, October 16, 2011

 Introduction and Forward

+In 2007, my bride of 45 years, Margaret, and I took a barge cruise down the Rhone River in France.
+The cruise was marked by wonderful lazy days on the deck, bridge in the salon and more food than ever be passed under the nose of a human being.
+In addition, there were old cruising friends, new arrivals, more food and wine, a German crew and the worst Air France Airlines strike in recent history.
 The long and short of the story was that we spent four days and nights either standing in a queue or fighting off the hordes to get a seat on a shuttle bus to take us to our hotel which was a different hotel than where we slept the night before.
 I was just a little passed PO'd during these four days and nights.
 So when I got home I canceled a reservation to join a motorcycle tour in the following year.
 In stead, I put together a ride where we touched all four geographic corners of the US.
 (I hate to beg forgiveness this early in the writing, but the format of Blogspot does not allow me to expand the photos so you can see the detail of some of the photos.
 This is especially true of the route maps.)

 Also on the team was a new riding partner that was a friend of Stu Schippereit, Steve Sena.
 Steve is the brother of Mike Sena who was and is a member of the spook world and was buddies with Stu when he was in the analytical side of the business.
 Steve and Stu struck it off, as did their wives.
 The two couples have traveled extensively together and are close friends.
 Steve was one of the children of parents who worked around the world in the employ of the US Diplomatic Corps.
 Steve followed with a career in the State Department.